-In this essay we will explore the theme of ‘The Word (Logos) Of YHWH’ and consider the background into which John introduced the theme, before moving on to consider the special nature of the Logos about which the apostle wrote.
-We will then look at what YHWH reveals in and through the Logos before moving to a conclusion about the theme of Logos in John’s gospel and beyond.
+In this paper I will explore the theme of ‘The Word (Logos) Of God’ and consider the background into which John introduced the theme, before moving on to explore the special nature of the Logos about which the apostle wrote.
+I will then look at what YHWH revealed in and through the Logos before moving to a conclusion about the theme of Logos in John’s gospel and beyond.

 COME THE LOGOS

-There is a wonderful poetic quality about the Prologue, and it has been suggested that it was originally:
+There is a wonderful poetic quality about the Prologue, and there have been a number of suggestions about what it was originally.
+These are:

 - A POEM

-This idea is explored by George R Beasley-Murray and Carson.
-Howard explores the possibility of it being a poem that was adapted from a previously composed poem.
+This idea was explored by George R Beasley-Murray and Carson.
+Howard explored the possibility of it being a poem that was adapted from a previously composed poem.

 - A HYMN

-The thought of the Prologue being an Aramaic hymn is explored by George R Beasley-Murray.
-MacGregor and Howard explore the possible origins of such a hymn.
+Brown explored the possibility that the Prologue is a commentary-like adaptation of an earlier Logos-hymn.
+The thought of the Prologue being an Aramaic hymn was explored by George R Beasley-Murray.
+MacGregor and Howard explored the possible origins of such a hymn.

 - A DRAMA

-McConnachie suggests that the Gospel of John “unfolds with the majestic simplicity of a Greek drama”, while Stanton says that the Prologue “functions rather like the chorus at the opening of a Greek drama”.
+McConnachie suggested that the Gospel of John ‘unfolds with the majestic simplicity of a Greek drama’, while Stanton said that the Prologue ‘functions rather like the chorus at the opening of a Greek drama’.

 - RHYTHMICAL PROSE.

-Likened to an overture at an opera by Carson, the Prologue is “a foyer to the rest of the Fourth Gospel” and Stanton declares that it is the lens through which the whole gospel should be seen.
+Likened to an overture at an opera by Carson, the Prologue is ‘a foyer to the rest of the Fourth Gospel’ and Stanton declared that it wais the lens through which the whole gospel should be seen.

-This may certainly be true of Logos, since the term was familiar in Greek philosophical schools where it denoted “the principle of reason or order immanent in the universe”.
-The possible meanings of Logos are explored by Carson.
+This may certainly be true of Logos, since the term was familiar in Greek philosophical schools where it denoted ‘the principle of reason or order immanent in the universe’.
+The possible meanings of Logos were explored by Carson.
 See also the comparison of the Prologue with Philo by Dodd.
-Brown explores at length the significance of the word Logos in the secular Greek world, and traces the Hebrew origins.
+Brown explored at length the significance of the word Logos in the secular Greek world, and traced the Hebrew origins.

 IN THE LOGOS